xthreen/copperheados.github.io/install.md

     fastboot flashing lock

-The command needs to be confirmed on the device since it needs to perform a factory reset.
+The command needs to be confirmed on the phone.
+A factory reset will be performed.

-### Legacy bootloader locking

-If your Pixel 2 XL is the same older model that requires unlocking of the critical_partition, lock the critical_partitions again:

-    fastboot flashing lock_critical

 ### Post installation precautions

-OEM unlocking should be disabled again in the developer settings menu within the operating system.
+OEM unlocking should be disabled again in the developer settings menu on the phone.
 This prevents unlocking the bootloader without access to the owner account.
 CopperheadOS prevents bypassing the OEM unlocking toggle by wiping the data partition from the hidden recovery menu, unlike stock Android.
 You can still trigger factory resets from within the OS.
 Note that this